 By adjusting your withholdings to reduce what comes out of each paycheck (but still staying within one of those safe harbor rules), you put more money in your pocket every payday.

 These days, it’s really easy to sign up for a service that automatically bills your credit card every month or quarter, and then simply not think about the charge again.
 Especially in this time of uncertainty, though, it makes a ton of sense to scrub through every expense you have and cut out the ones you no longer need.
 Ones that generate automatic charges can be low-hanging fruit to cut that can quickly improve your cash flow, particularly if they’re for things you don’t need.
-If you have a car and a car title on your name, you can apply for a title loan from the comfort of your home.
+If you have a car and a car title in your name, you can apply for an online title loan from the comfort of your home.
 We offer you a title loan and get it approved in a few hours.

 An emergency fund is something you hope you never have to dip into, but if you do wind up needing it, you’ll be very glad you have.
 As a good rule of thumb, you should target having around three to six months of living expenses in an emergency fund invested in nothing riskier than cold, hard cash in an FDIC-insured account.
-The key exception to having that well-stocked of an emergency fund is if you’re actively paying off high-interest debt such as a credit card.
+The key exception to having that well-stocked of emergency fund is if you’re actively paying off high-interest debt such as a credit card.

 If there’s an upside to being limited in where you can go and what you can spend your money on, it’s that any money you still have coming in may last longer than it would in normal times.
 That allows you to beef up your emergency fund to get you closer to that three to six-month buffer.
 If you’re particularly nervous about an extended stretch of unemployment, you can look to be toward the higher end of that target.
 We serve in different parts of the country.